AbhiCS04/2201CS04_CS389_Innovation_Lab/README.md

+[Link Text](https://health-assistance.onrender.com/)   : Visit on Our Website for better experience.
 # Health-Assistant-with-Machine-Learning
 Welcome to our innovative Health Assistance System—a robust platform designed to help users understand and manage their health effectively.
 By harnessing the power of machine learning, our system analyzes user-provided symptoms to deliver accurate disease predictions.
 Here's what makes our system exceptional: